-Leadership can use decision trees to decide what internal or external triggers could set off a crisis scenario.
-From there, they can work through potential ways to handle the business disruption and figure out how to get through the company impacts.
-That way, organizations can have response plans ready to go when the situation arises.
+Leadership can use decision trees to decide what internal or external triggers could create a crisis scenario.
+From there, they can work through potential ways to handle the business disruption and determine how to get through the company impacts.
+That way, organizations can have response plans ready when the situation arises.

-Over the past few years, the disruptions that occurred highlight the importance of companies preparing responses to changing market trends.
+Over the past few years, the disruptions highlighted the importance of companies preparing responses to changing market trends.
 They help business leaders brainstorm with others to develop financial models for likely scenarios.
-From there, you can work out what decisions might pay off and which come with more inherent risk.
+From there, you can determine what decisions might pay off and which come with more inherent risk.

 Viewing some examples is the best way to truly understand what you gain from using a decision tree template.
-Below are some examples of decisions trees you could create using Integrify's software.
+Below are examples of decision trees you could create using Integrify's software.

-Integrify’s automated workflow platform makes it easy for company leaders to make the best possible choices for their organization.
-Learn more about how you can use our platform and create a decision tree template by setting up a demo.
+Integrify’s automated workflow platform makes it easy for company leaders to make the best organizational choices.
+Learn more about how to use our platform and create a decision tree template by setting up a demo.

 We have a variety of resources to help you on your journey to an automated workflow.